doctolib/safe-pg-migrations/README.md

 - In order to be able to retry statements that have failed because of a lock timeout, we have to be outside a transaction.
 - In order to add an index concurrently, we have to be outside a transaction.

-Note that if a migration fails, it won't be rollbacked.
+Note that if a migration fails, it won't be rolled back.
 This can result in migrations being partially applied.
 In that case, they need to be manually reverted.

 </details>